 Some lasted only a couple years while some lasted several dozens of years.
 Amongst their purposes,

 they served mines and quarries or hauled logs, goods, equipment, or passengers.
 This site will explore both the history and present states of a few such railroads located in the heart of the

 "Gold Country" of Placer, El Dorado and Amador Counties in California and act as your tour guide.

 Maps, photos, history briefs and various rosters will be just some of the features presented here.
 Many more items and articles will be added as information is found or contributed.

 California shortlines, past and present.
 The Extra Board displays photos from throughout the Sierra Foothills.
-Don't forget to check out my 'Foothill Adventures' blog, and other features.

 This site is dedicated in memory of my late father, John Barnhill Sr., as he is most responsible for my interest in this area.
 Many summers of my childhood were spent camping in the woods

 of the Georgetown Divide area where one such railroad, Michigan-California Lumber, once had a multitude of spurs and branches.
 On a large number of these camping trips, my father would